Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

-As an example of convertibles (in this case, longer-term notes similar to bonds), here's an announcement by Citrix explaining the deal offered to investors.
+As an example of convertibles (in this case, longer-term notes similar to bonds), an announcement by Citrix explained the deal offered to investors.
 Based on my reading, the terms of the deal can be changed by the issuing company as its needs change.

 Why Graham Doesn’t Like Convertibles

 Graham says claims about convertibles indicate they possess the best of both investing worlds: 1) the predictability of income through interest or dividend payments and 2) the opportunity to participate in stock-market gains.
 They’re also described as a “win-win” for the issuing company and investor.

 He contends that the convertible agreement can’t be a great deal for both parties.
 In addition, he argues that the convertible privilege is often offered in exchange for accepting less in income or lower quality in securities.

 A simpler way to invest: buy a better bond, perhaps one with a higher yield or better quality (with a lower likelihood of losing value), OR purchase shares of common stock at an attractive price.